w28ahmad/Task-API/README.md

 {
 	"discription": "Finish the Task Manager REST API", "completed" : true
-	//setting that task to true, you don't need to specify discription, I did it for the expample }
+}
 ```
+> Note: Setting that task to true, you don't need to specify discription, I did it for the expample

 #### Delete a Task
 If you need to delete a task you can use the following route: